fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/fixm-core.md

-This example below features a valid XML schema that defines a Flight Identification structure comprising the departure & arrival aerodrome references, the aircraft identification and the estimated off-block time.
+This example below features a valid XML schema that defines a Flight Identification structure comprising the departure & arrival aerodrome references, the aircraft identification, and the estimated off-block time.
 It also features an example XML sample that is valid against this schema.